Farewell to the King: Editing

 [The film] was thrown away.
 I, as usual, was attacked viciously but in time it's come to be regarded as one of my best.
 In a way - I don't know why - I guess this film is more heartfelt than anything I've done since Big Wednesday...
 The producers - Al Ruddy and Andre Morgan - who are friends of mine now - were lied to by Orion executives.
 They did a very careful divide-and-conquer and turned us against each other.
 They [Ruddy and Morgan] would love to recut it the way I wanted...
 We'd all love to recut that movie and rerelease it.

+According to Anne Coates, "they changed the story, because it was Nigel’s story.
+It was a botanist’s story, and then they changed it to Nick’s story... when it was the botanist’s story, it was much better."

 Mike Medavoy, Milius' former agent who was head of Orion Pictures at the time, wrote in 2002 that:

 Many things stopped Farewell to the King from being successful.
 There were endless arguments between Al and John, and between John and us over the cutting of the film.
 John ended up being mad at me for years, but we've become close friends again.
 In the end, the film just didn't play.
 Perhaps audiences weren't ready to see a white soldier become the king of an indigenous tribe in Borneo.
 It was one of a group of daring Orion movies that didn't make money but, in retrospect, is a movie we are all very proud to have been a part of.